NrsSystems/docs/digital-displays/views-management.md

 The lower section of options allows you to search through the provided collection of posters.
 To view the entire collection, select **Search** without filling in any options.
 You can add keywords to the _Image Search: Keywords_ box to filter search results, and also use the _Image Orientation_ option to filter results to either portrait or landscape.
 To add a poster to the set for the view, select the poster in the search results; thumbnails of these posters will then appear within the options section.
 To remove a poster from the set for the view, select the poster in the options section.

+### Simple List
+The simple list view lets you create a basic list of items to display.

+_Description:_ Add a simple text description of the list, which is how it will be listed in the Views table.

+_Title:_ Add a simple text description of the list to be shown on the display.

+_Background color, Card color,_ and _Text color:_ Select each box to choose a color from the palette for the item. _Card color_ allows you to put a card-like frame around the list itself.

+_List:_ Select **+Row** to add an item to the list, by entering text in the text box that appears.
+Note that by default the list has no rows; you must add at least one row for the list to display anything.
+Select **+Row** again to add more items; select **-Last row** to remove the item currently at the end of the list; or select the **Delete** icon at the end of a row to remove that item from the list while keeping any rows before and after it.

 ### Tasks
 _Description:_ Add a simple text description of the task, which is how it will be listed in the Views table.

 _Task:_ Select the arrow to expand the list of available tasks.

+### Task Manager
+_Description:_ Add a simple text description of the task manager, which is how it will be listed in the Views table.

+_Title:_ Add a simple text description of the task manager to be shown on the display.

 ### VapeDetect Dashboard
 _Description:_ Add a simple text description of the VapeDetect dashboard, which is how it will be listed in the Views table.
 For example, this could indicate the location of the device, such as “second floor bathroom”.